Housing at the Massachusetts Institute of Technology: New House

-New House, sometimes referred to as New West Campus Houses, houses 291 undergraduates at 471—476 Memorial Drive.
+New House, sometimes referred to as New West Campus Houses, houses 291 undergraduates at 471–476 Memorial Drive.
 The dormitory is a series of six joined five-story buildings arranged in a zig-zag fashion, each named after alumni.
 There are kitchens and common areas scattered throughout the dormitory.
 There is a tunnel connecting New House and neighboring MacGregor House.

 New House was constructed in 1975 and holds nine separate living groups.
 From 2017 to 2018, New House underwent an extensive renovation to upgrade infrastructure and improve quality of life.
 The renovation improved accessibility, enhanced environmental sustainability, and brought in new amenities.
-New features of the renovated dorm included an arcade, an improved first-floor lounge, and interconnected corridors on upper floors.
+New features of the renovated dormitory included an arcade, an improved first-floor lounge, and interconnected corridors on upper floors.

 However, residents lamented the significant impact on student communities that resulted from the renovation project.
 Students noted that the "pre-existing culture of New House...has largely been lost", pointing to the stress of having to frequently move between temporary housing buildings and the difficulty of rebuilding communities in such circumstances.
 The renovation destroyed historical murals painted by former students, further contributing to the sense of a loss of culture and tradition.

 New Vassar

-New Vassar is the newest completed dormitory, opening for the first time in spring semester 2021.
+New Vassar (W46) is the newest completed dormitory, opened for the first time in spring semester 2021, accommodating 450 students.

 The building is located at 189 Vassar Street, the site of a former parking facility named West Garage.
-The dorm was approved in December 2017, and construction commenced with the demolition of the garage in January 2018.
-The new dormitory is scheduled to open in late 2020 with a capacity of 450 residents.
+The dormitory was approved in December 2017, and construction commenced with the demolition of the garage in January 2018.
 On February 28, 2019, an accident at the construction site killed one worker and injured two others.
 Evidence suggests that a material collapse from an upper floor fell down on top of the three workers.

 MIT portrays New Vassar as a "living-learning community" that helps students grow both academically and personally.
-Dorm amenities, including a dining hall, a communal kitchen, a courtyard, a makerspace, and group study lounges, were chosen to promote social engagement.
+Dormitory amenities, including a dining hall, a communal kitchen, a courtyard, a makerspace, and group study lounges, were chosen to promote social engagement.
 The building's design also prioritized environmental sustainability, targeting a LEED Gold certification.

 However, MIT students have criticized the design process for New Vassar as "a history of broken promises", with valuable student feedback "destroyed by top-down administrative backtracking".
-Early in the design stage for New Vassar, MIT administrators sought student input to articulate a set of guiding principles for future dorms, making mutually acceptable compromise between student well-being and administrative needs.
+Early in the design stage for New Vassar, MIT administrators sought student input to articulate a set of guiding principles for future dormitories, making mutually acceptable compromise between student well-being and administrative needs.
 Later, administrators unilaterally reversed several decisions without student approval.
 The incident drew heavy criticism of MIT's leadership and decision-making process, with extensive student feedback and cooperation regularly being overturned with "vague appeals" to statistical data.